fverdugo/PardisoMKL.jl/README.md

 pardiso_getdiag!(pt::Vector{Int}, df::Vector{T}, da::Vector{T}, mnum::Integer,
   mtype::Integer, iparm::Vector{<:Integer})::Int where T
 ```
-Safer version of `pardiso_getdiag!` that cheks if the type `T` matches the given `mtype` and `iparm` arguments.
+Safer version of `pardiso_getdiag!` that checks if the type `T` matches the given `mtype` and `iparm` arguments.

 ```julia
 new_pardiso_handle()::Vector{Int}
 ```
-Allocates and returns a vector that can be used as the `pt` argument in previous functions.
+Allocates and returns a vector of zeros that can be used as the `pt` argument in previous functions.

 ```julia
 new_iparm()::Vector{Int32}
 ```
-Allocates and returns a vector that can be used as the `iparm` argument in previous functions.
+Allocates and returns a vector of zeros that can be used as the `iparm` argument in previous functions.

 ```julia